aura-nw/docs/docs/integrate/exchange/accounts.md

 'aura1cxa3axrm9qz22ctk0yppuh90x38afqc7enzckj'
 ```

-**Important notes:** An account created by a EVM wallet (such as Metamask, Rabby, etc.) is **cannot** be used to sign Cosmos transactions.
+**Important notes:** An account created by a EVM wallet (such as Metamask, Rabby, etc.) **cannot** be used to sign Cosmos transactions.
 The same goes for Cosmos wallets, which **cannot** sign EVM transactions.
 Therefore, an ERC20 token should only be sent to an account created by an EVM wallet, and vice versa.

 ### Account transaction history
 Account history can be accessed with the LCD.
 To do so, you must specify the event condition you wish to query.
 It's based on Tendermint